nagarajRPoojari/nagarajRPoojari/README.md

 - I have this strange habit of building things from scratch
 - Storage is my area — from files to databases, single machines to distributed systems

-- I know AI, I mean I know how flash attention runs on CUDA , not how to write CLAUDE.md
+- I know AI, I mean I know how to write flash attention kernel , not how to write CLAUDE.md
 - I have experience working for early startups as well as giant techs
 - I had built my programming language, distributed (database, file system, event streamer), graphics engine, neural net library etc..
 ```